 What's the deadline for external review after my internal appeal is denied?

 External review deadlines vary by state, ranging from 4-6 months after your internal appeal is denied.
 Federal minimum is 4 months.
 Some states (California, New York, Massachusetts) have specific external review processes with their own timeframes.
 Your internal appeal denial letter must state your external review rights and deadline.
+For a full breakdown of external review deadlines, ERISA lawsuit timelines, and state-by-state legal limits, see our insurance appeal statute of limitations guide.

 How long do I have to appeal a prior authorization denial vs. a claim denial?